ZhuFengdaaa/JRT/README.md

 ## Installation

 Follow the [MINOS](https://github.com/minosworld/minos) installation instructions.
+Please use the `python-repackage` branch which makes MINOS available as a pip package.
 Confirm that the minos package is available by running `python3 -c 'import minos; print(minos)'`.

 ## Running experiments